Topical Steroid Withdrawal (TSW)

 Introduction

-National Eczema Society is aware of the concerns some people have about the side effects of using topical steroids and growing interest in topical steroid withdrawal (TSW).
-Here we have provided answers to some of the questions our charity is often asked about topical steroid treatment and TSW.
-This is a complex and developing area, with limited research at the moment.
-National Eczema Society wants to see more research into TSW, so we can better support patients and healthcare professionals.
+National Eczema Society recognises the concerns some people have about the side effects of using topical steroids and growing interest in topical steroid withdrawal (TSW).
+Here we have provided answers to some of the questions our charity is asked about topical steroid treatment and TSW.
+This is a complex and developing area, with limited research at the moment to inform diagnosis and treatment.
+National Eczema Society (NES) is now funding research into TSW, with the aim of improving support for patients and healthcare professionals.
+We call on other research funders to do the same.

 What are topical steroids (TS)?